stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 miles of meads and valleys where stone walls rambled and white farmhouse gables peeped out from bowers of verdure.
 These things he told Randolph Carter, but still the seeker held to his purpose.
-And in the end they parted each with his own conviction, and Carter went back through the bronze gate into Celepha&iuml;s and down the Street of the Pillars to the old sea-wall, where he talked more with the mariners of far parts and waited for the dark ship from cold and twilight Inganok, whose strange-faced sailors and onyx-traders had in them the blood of the Great Ones.
+And in the end they parted each with his own conviction, and Carter went back through the bronze gate into Celephaîs and down the Street of the Pillars to the old sea-wall, where he talked more with the mariners of far parts and waited for the dark ship from cold and twilight Inganok, whose strange-faced sailors and onyx-traders had in them the blood of the Great Ones.